starenka/stenopsi/README.md

 # stenopsi

 Attempt to scrape, parse and index all stenographic records from Czech Parliament.
+The goal is to provide structured records in language agnostic format you can use to feed your database (f.e Elastic).

-So far it justs downloads all data for several past years.
-I'm working on parsing these files right now.
+*So far it justs downloads all data for several past years.
+I'm working on parsing these files right now.*

 ## installation